AgnosticUI/agnosticui/CONTRIBUTING.md

 So, if you've created a new component in agnostic-css (assuming you plan to add a framework implementation as well e.g. React, Angular, Vue, or Svelte), you would then need to find the corresponding `copystyles.js` node script and copy `component.css` into the appropriate place.

-_Note: it's certainly not expected that you create anything more then the agnosticui-css component!
+_Note: it's certainly not expected that you create anything more then the agnostic-css component!
 Further, if you feel most comfortable in say React, you can always contribute a
 React component, and eventually someone else will eventually port your CSS and/or React component implementation into the other framework implementations._

 The copy styles script is easier to understand if you just have a look at the existing examples.
 In general, React uses an external `component.module.css` which wraps a CSS file directly copied over.
 Angular simply copies the file and uses imports.
 Svelte and Vue use SFC, so there's a small regex replacement that happens to copy the styles in between the respective `<style></style>` tags.

 Since each framework implementation is a `yarn workspace` package, it is setup with as its own independent workspace and a `package.json`.
 So simply install the dependencies and then fire-up [Storybook](https://storybook.js.org/) to get started.